 In other words, taking pure CBD without terpenes may produce different results than taking a full-spectrum blend that includes all of those extra ingredients in the hemp plant (aside from THC).
 Scientists have yet to conclude whether or not the entourage effect is “better” than a pure CBD treatment, but one thing is for certain: if you take pure CBD oil that does not contain terpenes, you are not receiving the benefits of those terpenes.

 Although different terpenes do have different uses, there are a variety of other factors to keep in mind when deciding which CBD product to use.
 Edibles, oils, vape juices, and CBD tinctures may all produce varying effects.
 The potency of the product you use also makes a big difference.
 If you take an edible containing 10mg of CBD, you’ll have a much different experience than if you were to use a CBD tincture that contains 30mg of CBD per serving.
 Additionally, everyone’s body chemistry is unique, so results may vary.

 Contact Us for Expert Advice

-Want to know more about terpenes?
+Want to know more about terpenes uses?
 Or, do you need help selecting the perfect CBD product for your personal needs and preferences?
 Our in-house experts are passionate about CBD, and we’re more than happy to assist you with your purchase.
 Now that you understand different uses for terpenes, why not give CBD a try?
 Order the best CBD products on the market at CBD Choice.